ClackHack/QWERTY/lang.md

 E - begin loop
 (If followed by a ‘q’ run till cell is 0
-If followed by a ‘d’ run the cell’s value # times
-L - close loop
+If followed by a ‘t’ run the cell’s value # times (Runs n time’s absolutely, regardless of pointer location) L - close loop

 A- move left